fieldtrip/website/getting_started/besa.md

 ## Electrode information

 BESA electrode files can also be read into Matlab, using the **[ft_read_sens](/reference/ft_read_sens)** function.
-They do not directly correspond to a core FieldTrip data structure, but you can add the electrode information to any fieldtrip data structure according to thi
+They do not directly correspond to a core FieldTrip data structure, but you can add the electrode information to any FieldTrip data structure according to thi
     data = besa2fieldtrip(‘yourbesafile.avr’);
     data.elec = ft_read_sens(‘yourelectrodes.sfp’);